 - Flying to Jupiter using Professor Napier’s incredible gravity rocket to derail the conquest of the solar system by aliens from the green star.
 The JSA then invaded Mars to stop the green star aliens from destroying Earth, and discover who was the man who would conquer the solar system.

-- Being summoned to the XXXIst century, where the advanced Earth civilisation did not know how to deal with crime anymore.
+- Being summoned to the XXXIst century, where the advanced Terran civilisation had forgotten how to deal with crime.
 The JSA’s expertise was necessary to defeat the alien Chameleons, who could perfectly imitate anyone’s appearance for 24 hours – and kept stealing stuff.

 - Defeating crime genius the Key, even though he had kidnapped the world’s best four detectives so they couldn’t deduce what his plan was.